 Backfilling of pipe trench

-(supplementing the text "Backfilling and Filling", section 5.2.9)
+(supplementing the text "Backfilling and Filling", Item 5.2.9)

 After excavation of the trench, placing and compacting the bedding, laying the pipe and concreting the thrust blocks the pipe shall be surrounded by fill or concrete (if protection shall be required).
 Unless otherwise specified, the space between the sides of the trench and the pipe shall be backfilled with the same material as for the bedding.
-The material shall be placed and compacted in accordance with the requirements of section "5.2.9 Backfilling and Filling".
+The material shall be placed and compacted in accordance with the requirements of item "5.2.9 Backfilling and Filling".
 Special care shall be taken to backfill on both sides of the pipe evenly to support the pipe properly and avoid distortion of the pipe.
 Unless specified otherwise the pipe surround shall be continued up to a level 200 mm above the pipe crown.
 The layers shall be compacted, in layers not exceeding 100 mm thick after compacting, by small manually maneuvered compaction plant on each side of the pipe only.
 Mechanical compaction of the main backfill directly above the pipe shall not be commenced until there is a total depth of cover at least 300 mm above the top of the pipe.
-Site test shall be made to prove the effectiveness of the method of compacting at intervals instructed by the .
+Site test shall be made to prove the effectiveness of the method of compacting at intervals instructed by the Project Manager.

-The trench above the so finished pipe surround shall be filled with fill complying with the requirements of section "5.2.9 Backfilling and Filling" and shall be compacted flush with ground level according to the requirements of the section "5.2.9 Backfilling and Filling".
+The trench above the so finished pipe surround shall be filled with fill complying with the requirements of item "5.2.9 Backfilling and Filling" and shall be compacted flush with ground level according to the requirements of the item "5.2.9 Backfilling and Filling".
 Trench supports shall be gradually withdrawn in accordance with the progress of the fill subject at all times to the provision that such withdrawal shall not prejudice the safety of all works.

 In- situ excavated material shall not be allowed as bedding.